- Purchase the complete Expat Arrivals Kenya Guide (PDF)

-Accommodation in Kenya can be costly, and expats may be responsible for financing these premises themselves, which can be a significant monthly expense.
-Expats are advised to try to ensure that their employment contract contains at least some kind of provision for a housing stipend, which is common practice in the country.
+Accommodation in Kenya can be costly, and expats may be responsible for financing these premises themselves, without the assistance of an employer.
+This makes rental accommodation a significant monthly expense.
+Expats working in Kenya are advised to negotiate that their employment contract contains at least some kind of provision for a housing stipend, which is common practice in the country.

-Lease agreements are usually undertaken on a one- or two-year basis, and require one or two month's rent as deposit money.
 Utility bills are not usually included in rental prices and are at an additional cost to tenants.
+Expats should be prepared to pay for their electricity and the internet.

 Home safety is a concern in Kenya, as it would be in any country with such social inequality.
 Most expat accommodation in Kenya has security measures in place or, if not, they can easily be installed.
 A typical security package will include stationed guards or night watchmen, motion-sense outdoor lighting, burglar bars on the windows, panic buttons and night-time intruder alarms.
 This may seem overwhelming at first, however, with these measures in place, many tenants report that they feel safe in their homes in Kenya.

 Safer still are townhouse complexes.
 Known as gated communities or estates, access to individual units is controlled by security guards at a boom gate, which is only opened to allow residents and their visitors to come and go.

 Note that expats renting a private standalone house may bear the brunt of these costs unless it is included in an employment contract.
 In gated estates, security systems may be included as part of the rent.